guzzle/retry-subscriber/README.rst

     false to denote if the request must be retried. delay
-    (callable) Accepts the number of retries and an AbstractTransferEvent and returns the amount of of time in seconds to delay.
+    (callable) Accepts the number of retries and an AbstractTransferEvent and returns the amount of of time in milliseconds to delay.
 If no value is provided, a default exponential backoff implementation is used. max
     (int) Maximum number of retries to allow before giving up.
 Defaults to 5. sleep
     (callable) Function invoked when the subscriber needs to sleep.
-Accepts a float containing the amount of time in seconds to sleep and an AbstractTransferEvent.
+Accepts a float containing the amount of time in milliseconds to sleep and an AbstractTransferEvent.
 If not provided, a default ``usleep()`` implementation is used.